melezhik/outthentic/README.md

 ```

-- downstream stories have variables you may pass to when invoke one:
+* downstream stories have variables you may pass to when invoke one:

 ```
     run_story( 'create_calc_object', { use_floats => 1, use_complex_numbers => 1, foo => 'bar'   }  )
 ```

-One may access story variables using \`story_var' function:
+* one may access story variables using \`story_var' function:

 ```
     # create_calc_object/story.pm